 The Qualities of Bitcoin Script

-Bitcoin script is a forth-like, stack-based, reverse-polish, Turing-Incomplete programming language.
-Bitcoin was designed using a stack-based minimalist program.
+Bitcoin script is a forth-like, stack-based, reverse-polish, Turing-Incomplete programming language, and uses a stack-based minimalist program.
 Minimal program requirements and limitations is a necessary part of the functional design of the cryptocurrency.

-Bitcoin programming language relies on a linear execution of operations so that one direction is executed after the other.
-This means that operations are executed from left to right, which is referred to as “last in first out.
+Bitcoin programming language relies on a linear execution of operations.
+Linear, means that one direction is executed after the other consecutively.
+Therefore, the operations are executed from left to right; which is referred to as “last in first out.,

 Reverse-polish refers to the use of operators, like “+/*” (addition or multiplication).
 For Bitcoin code, the operators follow the variables, more on this a little later.